B4ckslash/jar-verifier/README.md

 The output file given with the `-o` flag will be overwritten if it already exists.

-The `JDK_CLASSINFO` argument is not available when the executable was compiled with embedded class information.
-A class information file for Java SE 17 is available in the `data/` directory.
+Class information files for OpenJDK 11, 17, 21, and 25 are available in the `data/` directory.
-This is also the one that gets embedded when the feature flag is specified during build.
+These get embedded when the feature flag is specified during build.

 ### Output